Revisiting Implicit Models: Sparsity Trade-offs Capability in Weight-tied Model for Vision Tasks: Related Work

 \section{Related Work}

 We provide a compact summary here due to space issues.
 A complete discussion is in~\autoref{appendix:complete_related_work}.

-\paragraph{Implicit models and DEQ variants.} As a way of replacing explicit layers with one implicit layer and prescribed internal dynamics, implicit models have attracted wide attention from the community in recent years~\cite{amos2017optnet,chen2018neural,niculae2018sparsemap,wang2019satnet,bai2019deep,bai2020multiscale,bai2021stabilizing,geng2021training,agarwala2022deep}.
-DEQs, as introduced in~\cite{bai2019deep}, is one representative approach in implicit models that finds the equilibrium of a system to eventually reach a fixed point equation.
-Despite the recent efforts on improving DEQ-like implicit models~\cite{bai2021stabilizing,agarwala2022deep,geng2021training,bai2020multiscale}, most studies largely ignore the original weight-tied model, despite being simple, effective, and memory inefficient, making the generalizability and practicality of DEQ variants on various use cases to be questioned; our contribution therein.
+\paragraph{Implicit models and DEQ variants.} In recent years, implicit models have garnered widespread attention as they replace explicit layers with a single implicit layer and prescribed internal dynamics, as noted in the works of~\cite{amos2017optnet,chen2018neural,niculae2018sparsemap,wang2019satnet,bai2019deep,bai2020multiscale,bai2021stabilizing,geng2021training,agarwala2022deep}.
+Among these, DEQs, introduced by~\cite{bai2019deep}, stand as a representative approach in implicit modeling, aimed at discovering the equilibrium of a system to ultimately reach a fixed point equation.
+Despite the recent efforts to improve DEQ-like implicit models~\cite{bai2021stabilizing,agarwala2022deep,geng2021training,bai2020multiscale}, most studies largely overlooked the original weight-tied model, despite being simple, effective, and memory inefficient, making the generalizability and practicality of DEQ variants on various use cases to be questioned; our contribution therein.